BouncingPixel/Node-Template-Basic-/README.md

 - `mongoConnectStr`
   The full connection string to the mongo database including the host, port, replicaset, username, password, and database name.
-- `siteDomain`
+- `domain`
-  The domain of the site, used in emails sent out, but can be used in other places with redirects.
+  The domain of the site, used in canonical URLs and emails sent out, but can be used in other places with redirects.
+- `forceDomain`
+  Set to true if the site should redirect to force the `domain` listed.
+Defaults to `false`.
 - `logLevel`
   The log level to output and store.
 Defaults to `debug`.
 - `port`